Great Things About Portland – My Travels

 - We walked through Old Town Chinatown on our way to Union Station and I vowed to go back at night to photograph all of the old-school neon signs.
 There is also a Saturday market to go to and of course, Voodoo Doughnuts.

 - We didn’t cycle on this visit, but with the ease of the Biketown rentals, it’s a must-do next time.
+Of all the great things about Portland, it’s bike lanes are one of the best for wandering around and exploring.

 - Pips & Bounce sounds like a ton of fun!
 Ping-pong tables in a bar.
 Yes please!